Proven-Paradox/shaper-system/Handbook.md

 * If the curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your Soul.
 The damage increases by an amount equal to your Soul every time you increase in Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).

 #### Advantageous Recovery
 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).
-This Power can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.
+This Lesson can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.

 #### Aggressive Provocation
 When you target an opponent you have [Provoked](#provoked) with an Attack or Spell, you may use your Physical [Defense Bonus](#defense-bonus) in place of your Physical Offense, or Mental Defense Bonus in place of your Mental Offense.